utshomax/postman-docs/src/pages/docs/integrations/available-integrations/statuspage.md

 To configure the **Create incident when monitoring run fails** action, do the following:

 1. Enter an incident name.
 The name is shown to users when they view the incident.
 1. Select an incident status.
-The name is shown to users when they view the incident.
+The status is shown to users when they view the incident.
 1. Select an incident impact.
-Choose a status based on the importance of the service you're monitoring.
-For example, the failure of an optional, seldom-used API could trigger a minor incident, but the failure of your main authentication API would have critical impact.
+Choose an impact based on the importance of the service you're monitoring.
+For example, the failure of an optional, low-traffic API could trigger a minor incident, but the failure of your main authentication API would have critical impact.

   ![Statuspage create incident](https://assets.postman.com/postman-docs/v10/statuspage-create-incident-v10-15.jpg)